 Much of his work at VTTI is proprietary.
 His projects typically involve the assessment of advanced technologies and/or active safety systems as well as the evaluation of how drivers comprehend and interact with these systems through both controlled and naturalistic exposure.
 Mr. Neurauter routinely assesses mental model development and driver response to staged and naturally occurring events catered to the specific system being tested.
 He has managed projects varying in scale from small-sample controlled test-track studies through multi-year field operational tests.

-Eric Glenn, B.S. serves as Program Manager for Safe-D. Mr. Glenn works with the Director and associate directors to craft and execute details of Safe-D programs, including ensuring deliverables are produced in accordance with grant requirements, interfacing with DOT personnel and other project sponsors and coordinating with researchers to facilitate the research process.
-Mr. Glenn also works closely with the fiscal administrator to carefully track the finances and schedules of Safe-D activities and lead reporting efforts via coordinating and compiling information gathered from each consortium university.
+Laurel Glenn, MS, MPH, serves as Program Manager for Safe-D. She works with the director and associate directors to craft and execute details of Safe-D programs, including ensuring deliverables are produced in accordance with grant requirements, interfacing with DOT personnel and other project sponsors, and coordinating with researchers to facilitate the research process.
+Laurel also works closely with the fiscal administrator to carefully track the finances and schedules of Safe-D activities and leads reporting efforts by coordinating and compiling information gathered from each consortium university.